How to Grow and Care for Kalanchoe, Indoors and Outdoors

-There are over 125 species in this genus, but the one you’re most likely to come across in grocery store florist sections or houseplant nurseries is Kalanchoe blossfeldiana.
-It’s native to Madagascar, and was brought to the rest of the world in 1932 by the botanist Robert Blossfeld.
-Due to its extreme cold sensitivity, kalanchoe is best-suited as a houseplant in most climates, and has become a very popular one.
+There are over 125 species in this genus, but the one you’re most likely to come across in grocery store florist departments or houseplant nurseries is Kalanchoe blossfeldiana.
+It’s native to Madagascar and was brought to the rest of the world in 1932 by the botanist Robert Blossfeld.
+Due to its extreme cold sensitivity, kalanchoe is best-suited as a houseplant in most climates and has become a very popular one.

 The plants are usually sold in the winter or early spring, while in their natural bloom cycle.
 The flowers are long-lasting, but once they fade, you can trim the heads to better enjoy the succulent foliage.
 Lots of bright sunlight will keep this plant healthy throughout the summer months, whether it’s growing indoors or out.

 Kalanchoe is fun to share with friends, as it grows well from cuttings and sometimes even sets new buds on the edges of the leaves.
 With the wide array of kalanchoe colors and flowers available, you can start a collection of free plants in no time at all.

 We found 12 perfectly pink succulents for your home.

 One of the more challenging parts of growing kalanchoe can be getting it to re-bloom.
 Kalanchoe is what’s known as a short-day plant, meaning it needs extended periods of complete darkness to form buds.
 (Poinsettias and Christmas cactus are also short-day plants.)
 If you’re growing it outdoors (in zones 10 to 12), the natural day-night cycle will take care of this for you.
 Look for buds to start forming in winter and early spring.